ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 \frac{$1}{$2}$0
 endsnippet
 ```
-You jump between tabstops by pressing the key mapped to `g:UltiSnipsJumpForwardTrigger`.
+You navigate through tabstops by pressing, in insert mode, the keys mapped to `g:UltiSnipsJumpForwardTrigger` and `g:UltiSnipsJumpBackwardTrigger`.

+**TODO** show example used in above GIF.

 #### Useful: tabstop placeholders
 Placeholders are used to enrich a tabstop with a description or default text.
-The syntax for defining placeholders is `${1:placeholder}`.
+The syntax for defining placeholder text is `${1:placeholder}`.
 Here is a a real-world example I used to remind myself the correct order for the URL and display text in the `hyperref` package's `href` macro:
 ```
 snippet hr "The hyperref package's \href{}{} macro (for url links)"
 \href{${1:url}}{${2:display name}}$0